onefinestay/django-mediacat/README.md

 ## Data Model

 Mediacat is built around around two major models, Images and Crops.
 An Image represents an original uploaded file, along with some metadata, and a Crop represents a rectangular subsection of a specific image.
 Crops are also constrained to being one of a number of developer-defined ratios.
+These images are of very pretty cats, and we sure love our felines!

 A crop can be attached to the model through the use of a `MediaField`.
 A MediaField looks like a regular Django model field, with some extra magic that happens in the background: